MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 - Can create and modify Data Collector Sets after the group is assigned the [Log on as a batch job](/windows/device-security/security-policy-settings/log-on-as-a-batch-job) user right.

   > [!WARNING]
-  > If you are a member of the Performance Log Users group, you must configure Data Collector Sets that you create to run under your credentials.
+  > If you're a member of the Performance Log Users group, you must configure Data Collector Sets that you create to run under your credentials.

   > [!NOTE]
-  > In Windows Server 2016 or later, Data Collector Sets can't be created by a member of the Performance Log Users group.
-If a member of the Performance Log Users group tries to create Data Collector Sets, they can't complete creation because access will be denied.
+  > In Windows Server 2016 or later, a member of the Performance Log Users group can't create Data Collector Sets.
+If a member of the Performance Log Users group tries to create Data Collector Sets, they can't complete the action because access is denied.

 - Can't use the Windows Kernel Trace event provider in Data Collector Sets.